In this Article:

-|Caliber||38 Special +P|
+|Caliber:||38 Special +P|

-|Weight||35.00 oz. (two of the six models use an alloy frame and have a 16 oz. weight)|
+|Weight:||35.00 oz. (two of the six models use an alloy frame and have a 16 oz. weight)|

-|Trigger pulls||SA, 5 lbs.
-3.5 oz; DA, 8 lbs, 9,5 oz measured|
+|Trigger Pulls:||SA: 5 lbs.
+3.5 oz; DA: 8 lbs, 9.5 oz, measured|

-|Front sight||AmeriGlo H3FJ Night Sight W Orange Outline|
+|Front Sight:||AmeriGlo H3FJ Night Sight W Orange Outline|

-|Safety||Transfer Bar, Keyed Lock|
+|Safety:||Transfer Bar, Keyed Lock|

-Granted, that gun is a 357 Magnum but the Defender’s height and length are in the ballpark and so invite comparisons.
-The steel-framed Defender actually outweighs the Cobra by 12 ounces (23 vs. 35).
-Don’t misunderstand — I’m not saying that the Taurus is going to take sales away from Colt, but I’m merely stating that this gun frame size/ barrel length seems to be really popular right now again.
+Granted, that gun is a 357 Magnum, but the Defender’s height and length are in the ballpark, so invite comparisons.
+The steel-framed Defender outweighs the Cobra by 12 ounces (23 vs. 35).
+Don’t misunderstand — I’m not saying that the Taurus is going to take sales away from Colt, but I’m merely stating that this gun frame size/ barrel length seems to be popular right now again.

 Right up to modern times, the three-incher is a viable choice for concealed carriers who think that a four-inch barrel is a bit too long but want more than a two-inch tube.
-Smith and Wesson, for one, has made many regular production and Performance Center guns with that length barrel, mostly in .357 but also in other calibers.
-They handle very well and are better-balanced in your hand than they have a right to be.
+Smith and Wesson, for one, has made many regular production and Performance Center guns with that length barrel, mostly in .357 and other calibers.
+They handle very well and are better balanced in your hand than they have a right to be.
 To my mind, they’re the best of both worlds.

 Another small advantage of that extra inch is velocity.
-But… owning a chronograph has done a couple things for me – it has shown me that a longer barrel makes a difference with velocities and that a longer barrel really doesn’t make a difference.
+But owning a chronograph has done a couple of things for me.
+It has shown me that a longer barrel makes a difference with velocities and that a longer barrel doesn’t make a difference.
 Huh?
 How can it be both of those things?
-I am continually being surprised by what my chrono’s screen tells me.
+I am continually surprised by what my chrono’s screen tells me.

-Speaking of velocities, here is what I found shooting just a couple of loads through two guns…the first gun is the Defender 856 and the second is my 2-inch-barreled model 85.
+Speaking of velocities, here is what I found shooting just a couple of loads through two guns.
+The first gun is the Defender 856 and the second is my 2-inch-barreled model 85.